 A person with type 2 diabetes is more likely to experience high glucose levels than someone who does not live with diabetes.
 If hyperglycemia occurs regularly, they should talk to their doctor about changes in medication.

 According to the ADA, poorly managed or untreated diabetes can result in various health complications, such as stroke, eye trouble, skin issues, and nerve problems.

 Shift work may also put someone at higher risk of developing type 2 diabetes.
-In an older study, rotating night shift work correlated with increased body weight in females and slightly increased their overall risk of type 2 diabetes.
+In an

 A newer study from 2019 had similar results.
 The researchers found that healthcare workers who worked overnight had a higher risk of developing metabolic conditions, such as type 2 diabetes and heart disease.